 Call for Feasibility Study Consultancy

 Arbeiter-Samartier-Bund (ASB) is one of Germany’s oldest and largest social welfare organizations with a membership base of 1.1 million individuals.
-Within Germany, ASB provides rescue, medical and social service delivery through a federal structure of over 200 offices.
-Overseas, ASB’s work includes disaster risk reduction (DRR), relief and rehabilitation and return and reintegration. www.asb.de
+Within Germany, ASB provides rescue, medical and social service delivery through a federal structure of over 200 local branches.
+Overseas, ASB’s work includes disaster risk reduction (DRR), humanitarian response and rehabilitation as well as return and reintegration. www.asb.de

-ASB is currently developing a new project entitled Improved Adaptation Capacities of at-Risk Coastal Communities in Indonesia and the Philippines through Inclusive Community-Based Actions and Learnings funded by BMZ (The Federal Ministry of Economic Cooperation and Development of Germany).
-Key project components will be implemented via local partner organizations in Indonesia and the Philippines with technical support from ASB Indonesia and the Philippines Office.
+ASB is currently developing a new project entitled Inclusive Resilience: Promoting the Integration of Risk Management and Social Inclusion in Socioeconomic Development funded by BMZ (The Federal Ministry of Economic Cooperation and Development of Germany).
+Key project components will be implemented via local partner organizations in Indonesia, the Philippines and Bangladesh with technical support from ASB Indonesia and the Philippines Office.

-The indicative objectives of this project are as follows:
+The indicative outcomes of this project are as follows:

 In-line with BMZ regulations and to support the further development of the project concept, a feasibility study shall be commissioned prior to the final elaboration and submission of the project proposal.
 The feasibility study aims to identify project prerequisites, opportunities and risks to further enhance project effectiveness and helps avoid bad investment decisions from the start.

-To respond to the mentioned needs, ASB is seeking for 2 (two) independent consultants to conduct the feasibility study in both countries.
-It is an open call for independent consultants based in Indonesia and the Philippines.
-In this regard, the consultant for feasibility study in Indonesia and in the Philippines are required to work together in the development of feasibility study designs and tools as well as in presenting joined final feasibility study report.
-In addition to this ToR, the selected consultants will be provided with detailed guidelines for conducting the feasibility study.
+To respond to the mentioned needs, ASB is seeking for a team of independent consultants to conduct the feasibility study in those 3 (three) countries.
+It is an open call for independent consultants based in Indonesia and/or in the Philippines and Bangladesh.
+In addition to this ToR, the selected consultant will be provided with detailed guidelines for conducting the feasibility study.

 The objective of this consultancy assignment is to develop and conduct the feasibility study in preparation of final drafting and submission of a full project proposal, building on a project concept prepared by ASB and local implementing partners and pre-selected by BMZ.